+I do not offer titanium wedding ring workshops.
 You should be able to buy manufactured titanium wedding rings for as little as $15.

 |Tungsten carbide wedding rings have been growing in popularity.
 They are promoted as virtually indestructible, highly scratch resistant, and they will last forever - like your relationship.